GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-lab.md

 1. In the starting workspace, open the file **module08_main.ts** the TypeScript editor.
 1. Locate `TODO Create a the Loans namespace`.
-1. Create a new interface called `Loans`.
+1. Create a new namespace called `Loans`.
 1. Move the `Loan` and `ConventionalLoan` interfaces into the `Loans` namespace.
 1. Update the `Loan` and `ConventionalLoan` interfaces so they are visible outside of the `Loans` namespace.